Kansas City Electrical Inspectors | Expert Electrical Inspections

 And it starts outside the home.

-The electrical systems inspection starts outside the home at the pole or service lateral.
+The electrical inspection starts outside the home at the pole or service meter.

 THE POLE: